 Community Breast and Prostate Screening Event - Submitted by Victoria Taylor-McKinley: This is a one-day educational symposium which will help educate people on the importance of breast and prostate health.
 During the event, they will coordinate services for community members to receive free mammograms and prostate screenings, have City of Hope doctors speak and educate attendees on breast and testicular health (which will include self-examinations) and we will have experts provide education on wellness and healthy eating.

-Five important community-based programs were delivered to a

-diverse audience within the San Gabriel Valley.
-Through the Kindness employees to do good work in the community.
+Five important community-based programs were delivered to a diverse audience within the San Gabriel Valley.
+Through the Kindness Grants program we learned about the creativity and desire of our employees to do good work in the community.